ropensci/rcites/inst/assets/draft_answer.md

 > There are a lot of rcites_ functions within the package functions (e.g., rcites_getsecret() which is used in spp_taxonconcept()) which don't work on their own.
 Since the wrapper functions around them work, I think it's fine; I was just confused as to what they are.

-We use these helpers functions to better structure our code as they avoid code redundancy.
-There are not part of the package API but important for the developers of the package.
+We use these helpers functions to better structure our code, especially to avoid code redundancy.
+They are not parts of the package API but important for the developers of the package.

 > I'm not sure what the rOpenSci guidelines are for these functions.